Jewish leaders urge action after another ‘senseless’ attack

 The ADL is working on several initiatives to change the perceptions and misconceptions.
 One is its “No Place for Hate” anti-bias, anti-bullying initiative, which works in schools.
 Another includes working with juvenile offenders who are involved in some of the incidents to understand what they did and why.

-“A lot of the stuff I have told you is speculative stuff,” Bernstein said.
-“We need to get better facts.”
+Rabbi Daniel Greyber of Beth El Synagogue in Durham, North Carolina, said he would keep lighting his family’s menorah out on the front porch on Sunday as a sign of solidarity with the Monsey congregation and Jews worldwide.

+“When an Orthodox community in New York is under attack there is a feeling that Jews everywhere are under attack,” he said. “”I never want somebody in my community to be afraid for being Jewish.”

 Henao reported from Middletown, Pennsylvania, and Kruesi from Nashville, Tennessee.
-Associated Press writers Jeff Baenem in Minneapolis and Gary Robertson in Durham, North Carolina, contributed to this report.
+Associated Press writers Jeff Baenen in Minneapolis, Gary Robertson in Raleigh, North Carolina, and Daisy Nguyen in San Francisco, contributed to this report.

 Associated Press religion coverage receives support from the Lilly Endowment through the Religion News Foundation.
 The AP is solely responsible for this content.